qvest-digital/ECN-Bits/ios/ECNDemoApp/README.md

 Start the server from the ../c/server on a port
 Open the app fill in the host and port  and hit Send Packet button

-*Make sure you hit the done button on keyboard when changing the host and port
+*Make sure you hit the done button on keyboard when changing the host or port